 Do your regularly eat cereals with too much iron?
 Iron consumption is critical for the health of all-especially women of childbearing age, infants, and children.
 Iron deficiency can cause a range of symptoms from energy draining anemia to disruptive behavior in children.
 Because adequate dietary iron is so critical to health, many of our foods are fortified with iron to lessen the public health risk of too little iron.

 Cereals are probably the most widely iron fortified food in this country.
 For infants, iron fortified baby cereal is an excellent way for babies to get the iron they need to grow.
 For older children and adults, a single serving of cereal can provide 100% of the recommendation for iron.
 A complete list of iron requirements across all ages is available on this updated blog on cereal and iron.

 Iron requirements vary based on age and gender

 But, what happens if a lot of this highly fortified cereal is eaten by men and older women who have significantly lower iron requirements than younger women and children?
 Women of childbearing age need 18 mg of iron, but men and women in menopause need only 8 mg of iron.
 While a healthy body can actually exert some control over absorbing too much iron, once in the body, it can be problematic to excrete.
 If too much iron is absorbed on an ongoing basis, it can cause a range of symptoms from increased infection to organ failure in susceptible individuals.
-The Iron Disorders Institute has extensive information about iron overload symptoms and treatment.

 Cereals with too much iron can be avoided by checking the Nutrition Fact Label